 - Unencrypted private key

 This can open your wallet WITH JUST THE PLAIN TEXT.
 Never share this with anyone.
 Do not store it on your computer.
-If you want to keep it, write it down and keep it in a safe place.
+If you want to keep it, print a paper wallet or write it down and keep it in a safe place.

 - Paper wallet